PBrus/Interactive-diagrams/README.md

 ## Usage

-To use the program properly, you need to prepare a file with data.
-At the beginning call the script from the bash console with `-h` option:
+To use the program properly you need to prepare a file with data.
+At the beginning call the script from the terminal window with the `-h` option:
 ```bash
 $ photometric_diagrams.py -h
 ```
-This will give you description about all options.
-If you need to see the program in action immediately, please download three additional files from repo to your working directory:
+This will give you a description about all options.
+If you need to see the program in action immediately, please download three additional files from the repository to your working directory:

  * `mags.db`
  * `best.num`